-Complaining about a broadband service is straightforward, but it’s not always a quick process and it may not result in the outcome you want (but that shouldn’t stop you from trying).
+Complaining about broadband service is straightforward, but it’s not always a quick process.
+Nor will it always result in the outcome you want.
+But don’t let that stop you from trying.

-The first step is always to contact the provider with details of the issue, and what you would like them to do.
-You can do this over the phone, though in writing may be best as you’ll have a record of what’s said.
+The first step is always to contact the provider with details of the issue and what you’d like them to do.
+You can do this over the phone, though an email may be best as you’ll have a record of what’s said.
 Live Chat is also an option sometimes too if you're a nervous caller.

-Once you’ve got a deadlock letter, or the provider has not contacted you eight weeks since your last communication, you have a right to take the complaint to an Alternative Dispute Resolution (ADR) scheme.
+Once you’ve got a deadlock letter, or if the provider hasn’t contacted you for eight weeks, you have a right to take the complaint to an Alternative Dispute Resolution (ADR) scheme.
 All providers will use either CISAS or Ombudsman Service: Communications; check Ofcom’s list of ADR schemes to see which you need.

-But there is one big catch: inflation-linked price rises can be written into the terms and conditions, which negates your right to cancel since you already agreed they could raise prices in line with inflation.
-Your right to cancel remains if the price increase is higher than that stated in the terms and conditions.
+Inflation-linked price rises can be written into the terms and conditions.
+This wipes your right to cancel, since you already agreed they could raise prices in line with inflation.

 If you’re moving home and you can’t get broadband

-What if I want to cancel for other reasons?
+What if I want to cancel my broadband for other reasons?

 Will it cost money to cancel my broadband contract early?